-2. Click the wrench icon ( ) for the user policy you want to edit.
+- 1. Go to the User Policies page (Registry > Accounts > User Policies).
+The page displays the default user policies and any additional user policies that have been configured in SL1. - 2.
+Click the wrench icon () for the user policy you want to edit.
 For this example, edit the "End User" user policy.
-The User Policy Properties Editor page is displayed:
+The User Policy Properties Editor page is displayed.
 Some fields have been disabled in the default user policies; disabled fields appear grayed out in the User Policy Properties Editor page.
 When you disable a field in a user policy, that field can be edited on a per-user account basis for all user accounts that are associated with the user policy.
 For example, if you are using a single user policy for multiple customers, you would leave the Organization field disabled; you would align each customer account with the corresponding customer organization when you create their user account.
 To enable or disable a field, select the field name.

 - 3. To customize the user policy, you can edit the value in one or more fields in this page.
 A common customization is adding and removing access keys.
 The right pane in the User Policy Properties Editor page lists all the access keys in the platform; select the checkboxes for the access keys that you want to grant to your customers.
 You might want to remove some of the default access keys based on your use of SL1.
-For example, if you are not using the knowledge base feature, you might want to remove the "Knowledge Base View" access key. - 4.
+For example, if you are not using the asset management feature, you might want to remove the "Asset View" and "Asset Administration" access keys. - 4.
 Click [Save] to save your changes.